Skip to content

 📖 For step-by-step instructions, view more about the Quick Start in Drata here.

-Personnel in scope: Confirm all employees who should be part of the audit are added — and that only relevant people are included.
-(For example, contractors are generally excluded unless they have access to critical systems.)
+• Personnel in Scope - Make sure all relevant employees are added to Drata — and that only those required are included.
+Contractors are typically excluded unless they have access to critical systems.

-Policy management: Upload your required policies, assign them to the right staff, and track acknowledgements.
+• Policy Management - Upload your required policies, assign them to the appropriate staff, and track acknowledgements and approvals.

-Risk management: Document your risks, define mitigation plans, and assign ownership — especially for critical or high risks.
+• Risk Management - Document your risks, assign owners, and outline mitigation plans — especially for high or critical risks.

-Vendor management: Add your critical vendors, assign risk ratings, and complete reviews for those rated high or critical.
+• Vendor Management - Add your critical vendors, set risk ratings, and complete reviews for any vendor rated high or critical.

 📖 For a detailed step-by-step walkthrough, check out Drata’s SOC 2 Checklist.